GoogleChrome/developer.chrome.com/site/en/docs/web-platform/bfcache-notrestoredreasons/index.md

  * Whether they were blocked from using the bfcache.
  * Reasons why they were blocked from using the bfcache.

- This allows developers to take action to make those pages BFCache-compatible, thereby improving site performance.
+ This allows developers to take action to make those pages bfcache-compatible, thereby improving site performance.

 ## Examples